paragon1006/Obsidian_git/School studies/CS/Hardware.md

 7. The electrical charge is removed from the drum and the excess toner is collected
 ## Inkjet Printer
 #todo inkjets
+#### Print Head:
+The print head contains a large number of very small nozzles Ink is fed to each nozzle from a reservoir
+The print head fires droplets of ink onto the paper The print head moves horizontally across the paper

 ### Piezoelectric
 ### Thermal bubble
 # 3D printer